Rafael09ED/Arma/scripts/SurvivableCrashes.VR/readme.md

 Setting can be changed by editing the values in `r0ed_SurvivableCrashes/functions/init/init_default.sqf`.
 They are the same as the variables in the module of the mod version.

 ### Change Log:

+#### 1.3

+- Fixes improper damage being delt making the script unusable.
+Now working with ACE and Vanilla.
+Thank you to **Stijn Winand (Whipgit)** for suggesting the fix which let me find the problem.
+- Fixed audio range/volume being heard across the map

 #### 1.2.1